aldanadc/delilah-resto/README.md

 6. Run `npm run dev` on your console and wait while the connection to the database is established and the tables are created.
 When finished, the console should show a message saying "Server is ready".

-7. Import the **_delilah.sql_** file found in the repository into your database or run the queries found there in order to populate the tables with the initial data.
+7. Import the **_delilah.sql_** file found in the repository into your database or run the insert queries found there in order to populate the tables with the initial data.

 8. The API is now ready and waiting to be used.
 You can run any of the operations detailed in the **_spec.v1.yaml_** file to try the available endpoints.
-You can also use this Postman [collection](https://www.getpostman.com/collections/92e53db46228637fb0bc) to make the requests.
+You can also use this Postman [collection](https://www.getpostman.com/collections/92e53db46228637fb0bc) to make the requests, making an import from the app.
 The base URL for all endpoints is **http://localhost:8080/api/1.0.0/**.
 Make sure you use the correct port if you used a different one on your **_.env_** file.

 ---